Aedes aegypti in Brazil

 Aedes aegypti is a non-native species in Brazil and is responsible for spreading serious viral diseases such as dengue, Zika, chikungunya and yellow fever.
 Together these viruses infect hundreds of thousands of Brazilians every year, with devastating consequences.

-As Aedes aegypti is particularly difficult to control as it lives around humans and has become resistant to many insecticides, the City of Piracicaba has been looking for new technologies to suppress the population of these disease carriers.
+As Aedes aegypti is particularly difficult to control as it lives around humans and has become resistant to many insecticides, cities in Brazil are looking for new technologies to suppress the population of these disease carriers.

 Read more about how our solution works here.